Erb Institute FAQ (Frequently Asked Questions)

 Applying to Erb

 Candidates interested in the program must file separate applications to and be admitted by both the Ross School of Business AND the School of Natural Resources and Environment (SNRE).
 Applicants must indicate on both applications that they are applying for the Erb MBA/MS (please make sure the correct box is checked on the MBA application).
-An application fee must be paid to Rackham; indicate who the school fee was paid to by completing the appropriate box on the Business Administration yellow fee envelope.

 The applications are available online on the Ross and SNRE websites.
 The Ross application becomes available in August, while the SNRE application is typically available by October.